johnyrose/reddit-news/README.md

  * [URLMeta](https://home.urlmeta.org/) To extract display images from the links in the posts
  * [ExtractorAPI](https://extractorapi.com/) To extract the article text from the links in the posts

-The used website template is [News-journal](https://beefree.io/template/news-journal/) by [Andrea Dall'Ara](https://beefree.io/designer/andrea-dallara/).
+The used website template is based on [News-journal](https://beefree.io/template/news-journal/) by [Andrea Dall'Ara](https://beefree.io/designer/andrea-dallara/).

 The site generation flow generally goes through the following stages:
  * **Data collection**: